AndyKing42/website/src/testing/errors.md

 ## Handling all types of errors

-Say you want to exit application on any exception and to display a custom error widget whenever a widget building fails - you can base your errors handling on next code snippet:
+Say you want to exit the application on any exception, and to display a custom error widget whenever a widget build fails - you can base your error handling on the following code snippet:

 <?code-excerpt "lib/main.dart (Main)"?>
 ```dart